+BELLA+CANVAS is committed to providing superior quality merchandise and services to customers.
+As a part of our corporate culture and values, we strongly believe the quality of our merchandise begins with the treatment of the people who create our products.
 We have developed a Workplace Code of Conduct that specifies basic minimum policies, procedures, and working conditions while leveraging industry best practices.
 Our Workplace Code of Conduct is based on International Labor Organization (ILO) standards and internationally accepted good labor practices.
 As long-time supporters of ethical working conditions, our workplace standards exceed those required by both the Fair Labor Association (FLA) and Worldwide Responsible Accredited Production (WRAP).
-As FLA affiliates, BELLA+CANVAS commits to FLA standards and only works with suppliers who share this commitment.
-Our own U.S. facilities have been WRAP certified, which we also require of our business partners' facilities that conduct cutting, sewing, or full-package operations.
+BELLA+CANVAS commits to FLA standards and only works with suppliers who share this commitment, and our own U.S. facilities have been WRAP certified, which we also require of our business partners.